I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest3-getusermodedriverinitiatedio.md

 The method returns <b>TRUE</b> if the request is marked as UMDF driver-initiated and <b>FALSE</b> if the request is not marked as UMDF driver-initiated.

-The method returns <b>TRUE</b> if the request is marked as UMDF driver-initiated and <b>FALSE</b> if the request is not marked as UMDF driver-initiated.

-The method returns <b>TRUE</b> if the request is marked as UMDF driver-initiated and <b>FALSE</b> if the request is not marked as UMDF driver-initiated.

 ## Remarks

 For additional information, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh451354">SetUserModeDriverInitiatedIo</a>.